In this tutorial, you will focus on customizing a better search experience and on building an elegant and productive navigation experience.

 1. Set the Search type to Advanced and then select Add criterion.

-1. Click APPLY and observe that the new filter returns only 4 records.
+1. Click Apply and observe that the new filter returns only four records.

-1. Deselect the switch next to the After 2012 filter and click APPLY.
-Observe that the search returns 8 records now that this filter is disabled.
+2. Observe that the search returns eight records now that this filter is disabled.

-You have successfully created and used a custom search form for employees.
-In the next step, you will learn how to use a search form in the Global Search.
+You have successfully created and used a custom search form for employees' records.
+Next, you will learn how to use a search form in the Global Search.

-If you use the Global Search and try to search for a person's full name, you will not get any results.
-This is because Global Search searches in individual attributes, such as first name or last name, but not on the concatenation of them.
+If you use the Global Search feature and try to search for a person's full name, no results will be retrieved.
+This is because Global Search scans individual attributes like first name or last name, but not their concatenation.

-Let's start by testing the Global Search as it as was configured initially in the first unit, Build Your First Data Authoring Application:
+You are now going to examine the Global Search as it was configured initially in the first unit, Build your first data authoring application.

-1. Search for richard cameron click the Search button.
+1. Search for richard cameron and click the Search button.

-1. The search returns no result because the Global Search configuration does not search on the concatenation of the first name and last name.
+1. No results are returned by the search because the Global Search configuration does not include searching on the combination of the first name and last name.

 Create a new search form